East Bay Herbals

-Anna is committed and passionate about bringing empowered healing to her community and feels grateful to have the opportunity to practice her work where she grew up.
+East Bay Herbals founder, Anna Marie Beauchemin, was born and raised in Martinez, California, and is proud to have her business rooted in her hometown and community.
 She believes in the healing power of plants and feels that herbal medicine should be accessible to everyone who wishes to utilize it.

-Born and raised in Martinez, California She started East Bay Herbals as a way to bring this vision to life and hopes to use her mission to promote radical healing and growth in herself, and her clients.
-She aims to inspire the exploration of botanical and culinary healing, and is excited about sharing the time-honored tradition of herbal medicine with her East Bay community and beyond.
+Anna started East Bay Herbals as a way to bring this vision to life, and hopes to use her mission to promote radical healing in herself and her community.
+She aims to inspire the exploration of botanical and culinary healing and is excited about sharing the time-honored tradition of herbal medicine with her East Bay community and beyond.

 Interested in collaborating?
-Reach out!
 East Bay Herbals is an all-inclusive business and strives to connect with other members of the community who share the dream of collaborating to make change.

 University of California Berkeley

 Bachelor of Science in Conservation and Resource Biology with a Minor in Forestry from the University of California Berkeley, including a specialized study period on Coral Reef Ecology from the University of Queensland, Australia.

 8-years experience working as a research biologist in the field of conservation biology, with a special emphasis on pollinator ecology and food ecosystems.
 Experience includes working in the governmental, academic, and private sectors, and includes pollinator ecology, land management, avian ecology, food ecosystem relationships, and invasive plant management.

 Please see the bottom of the page for peer-reviewed publications and acknowledgments.